Online Posterior Sampling with a Diffusion Prior: Experiments

 \subsection{Experimental Setup}

 We have four baselines.
 Three baselines are variants of contextual Thompson sampling \citep{chapelle11empirical,agrawal13thompson}: with an uninformative Gaussian prior (\ts), a learned Gaussian prior (\tunedts), and a learned Gaussian mixture prior (\mixts) \citep{hong22thompson}.
 The last baseline is diffusion posterior sampling (\dps) of \citet{chung23diffusion}.
 We implement all TS baselines as described in \cref{sec:bandits}.
 The uninformative prior is $\cN(\mathbf{0}_d, I_d)$. \mixts is used only in linear bandit experiments because the logistic regression variant does not exist.
 The TS baselines are chosen to cover various levels of prior information.
 Our implementation of \dps is described in \cref{sec:dps}.
 We also experimented with frequentist baselines, such as \linucb \citep{abbasi-yadkori11improved} and the $\varepsilon$-greedy policy.
-They performed worse than \ts and thus we do not report them here.
+They performed worse than \ts and thus we do not report them.

 Each experiment is set up as follows.
 First, the prior distribution of $\theta_*$ is specified: it can be synthetic or estimated from real-world data.
 Second, we learn this distribution from $10\,000$ samples from it.
 In \diffts and \dps, we follow \cref{sec:learning reverse process}.
 The number of stages is $T = 100$ and the diffusion factor is $\alpha_t = 0.97$.
 Since $0.97^{100} \approx 0.05$, most of the information in the training samples is diffused.
 The regressor in \cref{sec:learning reverse process} is a $2$-layer neural network with ReLU activations.
 In \tunedts, we fit the mean and covariance using maximum likelihood estimation.
 In \mixts, we fit the Gaussian mixture using \textsc{scikit-learn}.
 All algorithms are evaluated on $\theta_*$ sampled from the true prior.
+The regret is computed as defined in \eqref{eq:regret}.
+All error bars are standard errors of the estimates.